 Published on 04/02/2014

-The surveillance procedure foresaw to study in each participating Member State (MS) a representative number of the total population of honeybee colonies, with randomly selected apiaries in order to quantify colony losses and to investigate the prevalence of the major diseases.
-Epidemiological protocols were consistently implemented in each of the 17 selected MSs in order to provide comparable data (Commission implementing decision, 2012).
-During this study, apart from the active surveillance of colony losses (overwintering colony mortality rate, season colony mortality rate), the major honeybee diseases were surveyed: varroosis, American foulbrood (AFB), European foulbrood (EFB), nosemosis and the chronic paralysis.
+The surveillance procedure foresaw to study in each participating Member State a representative number of the total population of honeybee colonies, with randomly selected apiaries in order to quantify colony losses and to investigate the prevalence of the major diseases.
+Epidemiological protocols were consistently implemented in each of the 17 selected Member States in order to provide comparable data (Commission implementing decision, 2012).
+During this study, apart from the active surveillance of colony losses (overwintering colony mortality rate, season colony mortality rate), the major honeybee diseases were surveyed: varroosis, American foulbrood (AFB), European foulbrood (EFB), nosemosis and the chronic bee paralysis.
 This project also ensured an early alert in case of the detection of the two exotic arthropods Aethina tumida and Tropilaelaps spp. mites.

 Check out the reports from EPILOBEE first year and EPILOBEE second year on the European Commission website.